lithictech/suma/docs/commerce.md

 - `Product` represents an abstract product, like "20lb Turkey".
 It is tied to a vendor.
 - `Offering` represents a thing like "Suma Holiday 2022 Extravaganza" (a one-time event with multiple vendors) or could be "Food from Alan's Farm" (an ongoing offering with products just from Alan's Farm).
-  It includes default fulfillment information, like a pickup address.
 - `OfferingProduct` makes a product available in an `Offering`.
 This is the "concrete" version of the abstract product.
 The important thing is that it has prices, described earlier.
+- `OfferingFulfillmentOption` list the ways an offering can be fulfilled.
+  During checkout, a member selects a fulfillment option for their order.
-- `OfferingCart` and `OfferingCartItem` are the products someone has for an offering.
+- `Cart` and `CartItem` are the products someone has for an offering.
-  We do not allow cross-offering purchases, since their fulfillment will be different.
+  - We do not allow cross-offering purchases, since their fulfillment will be different.
-  Each item represents a quantity (note that the item itself does not have a quantity; instead we have multiple rows).
+  - The `CartItem` points to a product (not an offering product).
+This causes price changes to products to cause price changes of items in the cart, but NOT during checkout flow, as per `CheckoutItem` below.
 - `Checkout` is a single checkout flow.
-It ties to a cart, fulfillment, and other contextual information.
+It ties to a cart, payment, fulfillment, and other contextual information.
+- `CheckoutItem` attaches a checkout to a specific offering product; this ensures that, if the 'active' offering product changes, the checkout does not suddenly point to a new price.
+  - **NOTE**: checkout items at first point to a cart item; so if the cart item changes, the quantity of the checkout item changes.
+Once the checkout is deleted or completed, however, the `CartItem.quantity` gets copied over to the `CheckoutItem.immutable_quantity`.
-- `Order` and `OrderItem` represents a finished checkout.
-It is analogous to an `OfferingCart` and `OfferingCartItem` but is not editable directly.
+- `Order` represents a finished checkout.
+It has a collection of `CheckoutItem` (note that checkout items and their associated offering products are effectively immutable at this point).
   - Orders have statuses, based on [Shopify order statuses](https://help.shopify.com/en/manual/orders/order-status) but simplified.
   - Orders are linked to a `Charge`, which represents the debit against the member ledger.